darrenjaworski/byte-converter-react/README.md

 - inUnit, one of ["B" (byte), "KB" (kilobyte), "MB" (megabyte), "GB" (gigabyte), "TB" (terabyte), "PB" (petabyte)].
 B for bytes by default.
 - outUnit, one of ["B", "KB", "MB", "GB", "TB", "PB"].
 MB for megabytes by default.
 - addCommas, will convert to locale string, 1,000,000 etc.
+- useSI, will use decimal notation instead of binary, false by default.

 Usage: